Perspective | Rand Paul’s ignorant questioning of Rachel Levine showed why we need her in government

 “Equality for who?” demanded Rep. Lauren Boebert (R-Colo.) from the House floor Wednesday night.
 “Where is the equality in this legislation for the young girls across America who will have to look behind their backs as they change in their school locker rooms, just to make sure there isn’t a confused man trying to catch a peek?”

-Boebert then meandered on to “liberal indoctrination camps — also called colleges and universities” and “radical ideology,” and she warned that the left would “imprison” and “take [the] children” of anyone who disagreed with them.
+Boebert then meandered on to “liberal indoctrination camps — also called colleges and universities — and “radical ideology,” and she warned that the left would “imprison” and “take [the] children” of anyone who disagreed with them.

 Rep. Marjorie Taylor Greene (R-Ga.) gave a similar speech.
 After her across-the-hall neighbor Rep. Marie Newman (D-Ill.) posted a transgender pride flag outside of her office (Newman’s daughter is trans), Greene retaliated by hanging a poster outside of her own, reading, “There are TWO genders: Male & Female.”